kstanfo00/CircuitPython/README.md

 Image credit from [Grant](https://github.com/ggastin30/CPython#wiring-7)
 ### Reflection
  This assignment wasn't very difficult on the wiring side of it, but the code took the longest.
-I had to fix the
+I had to fix the "if state" part the most, because it has the most errors for me.
+I would have saved much more time if I realized my button wasn't working in the first place.